Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Optimization with Full Opaque Support

-The rationale behind this lies in the fact that when enlarging the current assortment with a low-valuation product, the valuation of the opaque product decreases under the risk-averse assumption.
-Consequently, the probability that product $1$ has the highest utility increases.
-The violation of substitutability implies that all existing (approximation) algorithms designed for Random Utility models are ineffective in the context of opaque selling model, necessitating the development of new techniques.
+The rationale is that when product 3 is added, the valuation of the opaque product decreases under the risk-averse assumption.
+As a result, the opaque product becomes a weaker substitute for product 2, which increases the probability that product 2 is chosen in the larger assortment. \end{example} The violation of substitutability implies that all existing (approximation) algorithms designed for RUM models are ineffective in the context of opaque selling model, necessitating the development of new techniques.